Trump celebrates DeSantis' decision to drop out, ending a bitter feud that defined the 2024 campaign

 Trump noted Sunday that he won New Hampshire’s 2016 primary by about 20 points.
 He lost the battleground state twice in general elections.

-On Monday, he plans to be in New York at a civil defamation trial stemming from a columnist’s claims he sexually attacked her.
+In the closing hours of the New Hampshire campaign, Trump will be juggling his legal troubles with the demands of seeking another term.
+On Monday, Trump will be in New York at a civil defamation trial stemming from a columnist’s claims he sexually attacked her.
 Then he is scheduled to return to New Hampshire for an evening rally in Laconia.

+“I don’t have to be there,” he said of the court proceedings.
+“I could use your prayers.
+But look, it is what it is.”

+His first criminal trial, stemming from charges that he is responsible for his supporters’ Jan.
+6, 2021, attack on the U.S. Capitol, is scheduled to begin the day before the Super Tuesday primary slate on March 5.

 ___ Barrow reported from Atlanta.